 For some patients, asking for a second opinion may be easier in theory than in practice, especially for those diagnosed with a life-threatening disease.

-In late 2018, Melissa Stucky of Rockton, Illinois was diagnosed with breast cancer at age 34 after finding a lump on her right side.
-Married with a two-year-old daughter at home and her career as an elementary school speech and language pathologist paused because of her compromised immune system, Melissa’s cancer fight soon extended to her health insurance provider.
+In late 2018, Melissa Stucky of Rockton, Ill., was diagnosed with breast cancer at age 34 after finding a lump on her right side.
+Married with a 2-year-old daughter at home and her career as an elementary school speech and language pathologist paused because of her compromised immune system, Melissa’s cancer fight soon extended to her health insurance provider.

 Like many breast cancer patients, especially younger women, Melissa wanted both breasts surgically removed for maximum peace of mind.
 Her doctors agreed that a double mastectomy was medically appropriate, but her insurance company would only cover the cost of a single mastectomy of her cancerous breast.

-After hearing great things about UW Health Northern Illinois (formerly SwedishAmerican) from other women in the Rockford area, Melissa became convinced that a second opinion might be the path to a double mastectomy.
-Doing this meant buying a second health insurance policy through the marketplace, an option available to her thanks to the Affordable Care Act (“Obamacare”).
+After hearing great things about UW Health from other women in the Rockford area, Melissa became convinced that a second opinion might be the path to a double mastectomy.
+Doing this meant buying a second health insurance policy through the marketplace, an option available to her thanks to the Affordable Care Act.

 Dr. Lacey Stelle, a breast cancer surgeon who directs UW Health’s Rockford-based breast cancer program, was incredibly helpful.